codio/Issues/README.md

 Issues
 ======

 This repository is used to manage any and all issues relating to the [Codio](https://codio.com) platform.
+It should only be used to report bugs and make feature requests.
+If you have any general questions or are unsure where to go, please use the [Codio Forum](http://forum.codio.com).

 ## Workflow